 The screenings we offer are for Non-Deaf Interpreters/Transliterators (ASL/PSE), Deaf Interpreters and Oral Transliterators.
 All screenings begin with an Interview.
 If a candidate passes the Interview, they can then apply to take the Performance portion of the screening.
 If they pass the Performance portion, they are then considered MCDHH Approved Interpreters/Transliterators and can then receive interpreting assignments from the MCDHH Interpreter Referral Service.

 The Screenings for ASL/PSE interpreters/transliterators take place ten times per year on the first Friday of the month, September through June.
 The screenings for Deaf Interpreters take place once or twice per year.
 Oral Transliteration screenings are held dependent on the number of applicants.

 For more information or an application packet any of the MCDHH interpreter screenings, please contact Janice L. Cagan-Teuber at email@example.com or 617-740-1665 (voice), 617-740-1765 (TTY) or 866-970-7177 (VP).

-Sign Language Interpreter Screenings are held the first Friday of the month, from September to June, with an additional screening in June to accommodate recent graduates of interpreter training programs.
-This fiscal year’s screenings will be held:
+Sign Language Interpreter Screenings are held the first Friday of the month, from September to June, unless the dates conflict with holy days or holidays, with an additional screening in June to accommodate recent graduates of interpreter training programs.

 What other services does the Department for Interpreter Services provide?